3oheme/3oheme.github.com/_posts/2013-09-19-camp-digital-bite-size.markdown

 * UX design tries to solve problems in a **top down approach**, while analytics can solve them in a **bottom up**.
 * Ask Google Analytics how can you [improve the site speed of your site](http://p.barker.dj/sitespeedtips) using the **content -> site speed tab**, as that can be a major improvement to the final user.
 * Did you know that you can very easily **copy and paste different dashboards to your google analytics account**?
-He recommended adding the [facts about visitors dashboard](dashboardjunkie.com/visitor-facts-dashboard) from [dashboardjunkie](http://www.dashboardjunkie.com/) website.
+He recommended adding the [facts about visitors dashboard](http://www.dashboardjunkie.com/visitor-facts-dashboard) from [dashboardjunkie](http://www.dashboardjunkie.com/) website.
 * Last, but not least, you can use Google Analytics to do all the dirty job when using A/B testing — comparing, deciding which one is stadistically better and even adding JS to serve different pages to the end user!

 ### Third talk

-Last one was Ian Richards, from Serco Global, talking about creativity in a business scenario, and how BAs and UXs should apply creativity in different ways.
+Last one was [Ian Richards](http://www.linkedin.com/in/ianrichards32), from Serco Global, talking about creativity in a business scenario, and how BAs and UXs should apply creativity in different ways.

 This talk was more inspirational than practical, but included some very nice quotes like:

 *We need to find the balance between creativity, uniformity and standarisation.*

+A complete pity I couldn't take more notes :-(

+—

+That was all.
+Thanks Sigma for the event, and see you in the next [Camp Digital](http://campdigital.wearesigma.com/)!